OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 November 2015.md

 - Iodine can combat diseases including **AIDS**, **Ebola**, plague, chickenpox, measles.
 - Clean terrain (low toxicity, no microbes) reduces vulnerability to control mechanisms.
 - People will experience stronger willpower as they detox and restore health.
+- Iodine serves as an antidote to the effects of the frequency fence.
+- Iodine also protects against radiation and supports metabolism and energy by feeding glands and every cell.

 ---

 ## Control System & Sociopolitical Manipulation